nxp-imx/imx-smw/Documentations/API/source/config_file_howto.rst

 - Subsystem is loaded/unloaded with the default method as defined in Secure Subsystems definition.
 - Digest SHA256 operation.
+- Generate 128 bits to 256 bits AES keys.
+- Generate 56 bits DES keys.
-- AES and DES keys with a maximum of 128 bits generation.
-HSM is the default subsystem for this operation for the defined key capabilities.
+- HSM is the default subsystem for this operation for the defined key capabilities.

 .. code-block:: text